 Do NOT buy expensive headphones for young children.
 They won’t appreciate the sound quality, and trust me – the expensive ones break just as easily.

 For the adults, noise cancelling earbuds are always a good choice!

-I’ve been using the Anker Portable Charger for over 2 years and it still works great.
-The USB port accepts any charging cord with a USB on one end, and the portability can’t be beat.
+Find a portable charger that accepts any charging cord with a USB on one end, and the portability can’t be beat.

 Size Matters.
 When choosing toys to bring, consider how much space they will take up versus how much time your kids will spend playing with them.